 There will be no charge for an initial confidential tax consultation.
 Receive the IRS tax help you need today to get started on solving your problem.

-If you have been contacted by the IRS or your state's Department of Taxation, or have received tax liens, levies or notices of IRS intention to do so, contact us without delay for a free confidential initial tax consultation.
+If you have incurred penalties or received notices of IRS intention to do so, contact us without delay for a free face-to-face* confidential initial half-hour tax consultation.